Will-Wright/image-segmentation/README.md

 Demo Tutorial
 -------------

-The following results demonstrate the efficiency of our `SDPSubspaceSolver` over the previously developed `NewtonEigSolver` for image segmentation as proposed by
+The following results demonstrate the efficiency of our `SDPSubspaceSolver` over the previously developed `NewtonEigSolver` for image segmentation as proposed by Eriksson, Olsson, Kahl.

 To recreate this demo, call the function `RunDemo.main()` (dependencies listed below).